Virgin Money UK: Virgin Money Giving

 Virgin Money Giving was a not-for-profit fundraising website launched in October 2009.
 In 2008 Virgin Money signed a deal to be the official sponsor of the London Marathon from 2010.
 This sponsorship led to the creation of Virgin Money Giving, with the aim "to help all fund-raisers raise more money for good causes".
 The website was closed, and the London Marathon sponsorship ended, in 2021.

 Virgin Money Foundation

-The Virgin Money Foundation is the charitable arm of the bank and was founded in 2015.
+The Virgin Money Foundation is the charitable arm of the bank and was founded in 2015 to replace the Northern Rock Foundation.
 The bank has initially pledged £4 million to the charity over 4 years, and the UK Government has committed to match that pledge.

 Sponsorship

 Virgin Money led the sponsorship of the London Marathon from 2010 to 2021.
 Virgin Money also lent its name to the yacht that Sir Richard Branson used to attempt to break the Transatlantic sailing record.
 Since 2011 Virgin Money has sponsored events at the Edinburgh Festival Fringe.

 Virgin Money were the shirt sponsor of Newcastle United F.C. for the 2012-13 season, a club that had a sponsorship deal with Northern Rock since 2003.
 Newcastle United's shirts also displayed the Virgin Money logo for the remainder of the 2011–12 season, fulfilling Northern Rock's deal at the time of being bought by Virgin.
 To coincide with the launch of Virgin Money's rebranded stores, Richard Branson appeared in Newcastle, wearing a Newcastle United shirt, with a number of Newcastle United's footballers.
 The deal between Virgin Money and Newcastle United had also covered the 2013-14 season, but the club decided to end the deal a year early.

 Virgin Money are the former title sponsor of the Cyclone, the UK's biggest cycling festival, which had previously also been sponsored by Northern Rock.
 The first Virgin Money Cyclone was held in Summer 2012.